ORACAL: A Robust and Explainable Multimodal Framework for Smart Contract Vulnerability Detection with Causal Graph Enrichment: Experiments and Evaluation

 \subsubsection{Training and Testing Scenarios}

-To ensure consistency within our multimodal framework, we apply the proposed RAG-based semantic enrichment to all data prior to model training and evaluation.
-This guarantees that every split is represented in a uniformly enriched semantic space, enabling the model to capture contextual dependencies across multiple vulnerability categories.
+To prepare the data for our multimodal framework, we utilize the RAG pipeline to enrich the semantic features of the graphs in both the training and testing sets.
+This step does not introduce data leakage or cause overfitting.
+The RAG module serves exclusively as an independent, frozen feature extractor; its underlying LLM and knowledge corpus are completely static and are never trained or fine-tuned on our datasets.

-For experimental setup, we employ an 80:20 multilabel stratified split for SoliAudit and CGTWeakness to preserve the joint distribution of vulnerability labels.
-Specifically, 80\% of each dataset is merged to construct a unified training set, while the remaining 20\% portions are retained as in-domain hold-out test sets.
-In contrast, both DAppScan and LLMAV are excluded from training entirely and reserved for evaluation only.
-DAppScan serves as a real-world out-of-distribution (OOD) benchmark representing production-grade DeFi contracts, while LLMAV provides an OOD benchmark with line-level annotations that additionally enables explainability evaluation.
-To ensure strict data separation and prevent data leakage, we perform contract address deduplication between LLMAV and the training sources.
-Of the original 2,081 contracts in the LLMAV dataset, 1,052 share overlapping addresses with contracts already present in SoliAudit or CGTWeakness; these are removed, yielding 1,029 unique contracts for OOD evaluation.
-This configuration allows us to assess both in-domain detection performance and cross-dataset generalization under realistic deployment conditions, while simultaneously validating the quality of model-generated explanations.
+For the experimental setup, we apply an 80:20 multilabel stratified split to SoliAudit and CGTWeakness to preserve the joint distribution of vulnerability labels, merging the 80\% portions into a unified training set and retaining the remaining 20\% as in-domain hold-out test sets.
+DAppScan and LLMAV are excluded from training entirely and reserved for evaluation only: DAppScan serves as a real-world out-of-distribution (OOD) benchmark of production-grade DeFi contracts, while LLMAV provides an OOD benchmark with line-level annotations for explainability evaluation.
+To prevent data leakage, we deduplicate contract addresses, removing 1,052 overlapping contracts from LLMAV and yielding 1,029 unique contracts for OOD evaluation.
+The model is trained on four vulnerability classes: Arithmetic, Denial of Service, Low Level Calls, and Time Manipulation.
+The label-wise distribution across splits is summarized in Table~\ref{tab:train_test_distribution}.